“Just for Me” Drive

 Every month of the year, more than 700 new children across Arizona enter foster care, and there are currently more than 14,000 children living in our foster care system.
 Many have had to leave behind their possessions, their homes, families, and everything they’ve ever known.

-“Taking Action for Foster Kids” runs from Feb.1 to Feb.
-28, and will collect monetary donations, diapers and wipes, and new and unopened personal care items, that will be used for the “Just for Me” bags.
+“Taking Action for Foster Kids” runs from January 31 to February 28, and will collect monetary donations, diapers and wipes, and new and unopened personal care items, that will be used for the “Just for Me” bags.

 All donations can be dropped off at: